vaginessa/blog/articles/2017/11-how-to-instal-latest-clang-50-on.md

 update-alternatives --config clang++
 ```

-This might help if you have scripts that don't allow over-writing the compiler name.
+This might help if you have scripts that hard-code name of the compiler and don't allow over-writing it.